TownOfGrimlocke/Covenant/README.md

 Grimlocke holds all intellectual rights for resources created for and used by the community.
 This applies but is not limited to:

-- Gaphics designed for all departments within the community of Grimlocke
+- Graphics designed for all departments within the community of Grimlocke

 - Artwork commissioned